 He is admitted to the U.S. Supreme Court and the Pennsylvania Supreme Court, and the U.S. Circuit Courts of Appeal for the First, Second, Third, Fourth, Fifth, Sixth, and Ninth Circuits.
 To date, he has had five cases before the Supreme Court.
 These include Grefer v.
 Alpha Tech., 901 So.
 2d 1117 (La.App.
 4 Cir.
 2005), cert. den.
 553 U.S. 1014 (2008).

 He is a member of the bar of the U.S. District Court for the Eastern District of Pennsylvania and has been admitted pro hac vice in eight U.S. District Courts in Texas, Mississippi, Kansas, Ohio and New York.

-John has advised the North Penn High School mock trial team since 2006.
-During that time the team has twice won its district championship.
+For fifteen years, John advised the North Penn High School mock trial team.
+During that time the team twice won its district championship.
 He is also licensed to fly single-engine land-based general aviation aircraft, and holds an instrument rating and high performance and complex endorsements.